Orchiopexy: Undescended testicle

 Undescended testicles affect 1% of males and present bilaterally in 10% of those cases.
 The cause is unknown, with a small percentage associated with developmental abnormalities or chromosomal aberrations.

 Early orchiopexy reduces the risks for cancer and sterility in males with cryptorchidism, or undescended testes.

 Cryptorchidism is definitively diagnosed after 1 year of age, as testicular descent may occur after birth.
 Surgical placement into the scrotum is recommended by 18 months to decrease the likelihood of testicular cancer, testicular atrophy, and sterility.

 Cryptorchidism is associated with tubular atrophy and sterility.
 In addition, cryptorchid testes carry a three to five times higher risk for testicular cancer (germ cell neoplasia in situ within the atrophic tubules).
 Patients are at increased risk for the development of cancer and atrophy in the contralateral, normally descended testes as well.

 There are multiple different orchiopexy techniques used to correct an undescended testicle due to the large variation in location where the testes may present.
 The procedures have a high overall success rate.

+In a university hospital (tertiary) setting with a high follow-up percentage and orchidopexy performed or supervised by a fellowship-trained pediatric urologist, the success rate of standard orchidopexy was 97%, for redo orchidopexy 94%, and for laparoscopic (staged) procedures 80%.
+These reported outcomes can be used in more accurate patient/parental counseling in daily clinical practice and guidelines.